 The FERRO DIE CASTING technique is similar to the cold chamber die casting method, but it has been modified to produce ferrous castings by the use of specific die inserts.

 A molybdenum-based alloy known as TZM is used, which has a strong resistance to thermal fatigue and can thus endure pouring temperatures of up to 1600 degrees Celsius.
 Because of its high cost, this alloy is only used in die parts that come into contact with hot metal.

 Due to the high conductivity of the die inserts, the casting surface has a highly fine chilled microstructure.
 There is no porosity on the surface (1 percent throughout the casting).

 Used for high melting point alloys: tool steels, carbon steels (<0.5%C), stainless steels (e.g. 302, 316, 410, 431), copper, cobalt and nickel alloys (air melting grades.
-Standard die casting is more cost effective for aluminum and zinc alloys.
+Standard die casting is more cost-effective for aluminum and zinc alloys.
 The thickness of the walls should be as uniform as feasible.
-Surface detail is superb.
+The surface detail is superb.
 A draft angle of 5 degrees is required to ensure the component’s release from the die.

 Other Types of Die Casting Modulus Metal serves: